The cost of a normal vaginal delivery alone is enough to nearly bankrupt a family. That is, if they don’t have their health care insurance needs met.

 People tend to purchase baby clothes as their budget allows, and most parents also take advantage of clothing gifts that others have given.
 At minimum however, you will need to purchase these items every month as your child grows (or as items wear out):

-a pack of Onesies (undershirts with snaps) $10 for a 5-pack
+- Onesies (undershirts with snaps) $10 for a pack of 5

 This assumes that bibs, blankets, and other clothing items are received as gifts.
 (Target was used as the source for the above prices.)

 And then there’s child care!
 Child care generally costs 20% of the family’s income.
 Some parents may be lucky enough to have a family member care for the child, but this is rare these days.
 If mom opts to stay home, then you are trading a second income in exchange for childcare costs and peace of mind.

 The Cost Of Raising A Child From Birth To Age 2